kenilt/go-wordwise-creator/README.md

 Generate wordwise for ebook formats (EPUB, MOBI, PRC, AZW3, PDF...)

-This project is a golang port version of this one: https://github.com/xnohat/wordwisecreator And it based on this project: https://github.com/dungxmta/wordwisecreator And it also based on the data from this project https://github.com/michmech/lemmatization-lists
+This project is a golang port version of this one: https://github.com/xnohat/wordwisecreator
+And it based on this project: https://github.com/dungxmta/wordwisecreator
+And it also based on the data from this project https://github.com/michmech/lemmatization-lists
+And the phonemes data from this project https://github.com/open-dict-data/ipa-dict
+And use Google stranslate to prepare resource for vietnamese meaning

 ## Milestones
 - [x] Port basic features from php project
 - [x] Support config output type
 - [x] Support stemming words
+- [ ] Support pronunciation symbols
+- [ ] Support Eng - Viet by input config
 - [ ] Support the meaning of pharse
-- [ ] Support Eng - Viet by input config
 - [ ] Improve the performance by using multiple threads

 ## Installation